yuelchen/yuelchen/README.md

 Feel free to stay a while and browse my repos.

 ### Latest
-- 🔭 I’m currently working on something private 😉
+- 🔭 I’m currently working on... something private 😉
-- 🌱 I’m currently learning... about 🤖
+- 🌱 I’m currently learning... about AI 🤖
+- 😣 I'm currently looking for help with...
+GCP, FLutter and Unreal Engine
 - 📚 BS in Computer Science, 2015
 - ⚡ Fun fact: Won't let alopecia areata or IBS stop me from living my best life.